PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * 2,000 - 3,000 words per day for Final Stretch
 * New launch date: January 22nd, 2019

+# November 17 2018 22:26:01

+* Day 61: Saturday
+	* 686 words
+	* Long day, prepped for Auto Layout Table View workshop
+		* Got to play with fast prototyping logic with images in the app bundle
+	* Added notes based on design experience today with the workshop, need to finish this section tomorrow.

 # November 16 2018 23:02:58

 * Day 60: Friday